 The Bodhisatta was once a merchant.
 One day he was at a carpenter’s home in a far-away village when the man, while planing wood, got bit on the head by a mosquito.
-The carpenter told his son to swat it and so the boy picked up an axe and hit the mosquito, splitting open his father’s head and killing him instantly.
+The carpenter told his son to swat it.
+The boy picked up an axe and hit the mosquito, splitting open his father’s head and killing him instantly.
 The Bodhisatta, who saw this happen, told those around him that smart enemies are better than stupid friends because the fear of vengeance stops a smart enemy from killing someone.

 In the Lifetime of the Buddha